Rayanalzoubi/Multi-Class-Prediction-of-Cirrhosis-Patient-Outcomes-/README.md

 # Cirrhosis Outcomes Prediction using XGBoost

-This project was developed as part of the TjDeeD AI Training Program.

 ## Project Goal
 Build a multiclass classification model to predict liver cirrhosis patient outcomes: